Mouni Sadhu

-Mouni Sadhu (17 August 1897 – 24 December 1971) was the pen name of Mieczyslaw Demetriusz Sudowski, a Polish-born author of spiritual, mystical, and esoteric subjects.
-He lived in Poland until World War II, and eventually settled in Australia where he became a naturalized citizen.
-His wrote about Western and Eastern spirituality firstly, and also occultism both Western and Eastern, including Hermeticism, and the Yoga tradition of India.
-His greatest personal influence was Ramana Maharshi.
+Mouni Sadhu (17 August 1897 – 24 December 1971) born Mieczyslaw Demetriusz Sudowski, was a Polish-born author of spiritual, mystical, and esoteric subjects.
+He lived in Poland until World War II and eventually settled in Australia.
+He primarily wrote about Western and Eastern spirituality, as well as occultism, Hermeticism, and the Yoga traditions of India.
+Sadhu's greatest personal influence was Ramana Maharshi.
 The name "Mouni Sadhu" means "silent monk" in Sanskrit.

-His literary estate was left to the Australian Society of Authors, of which he was a member.
-The royalties that have accrued from the estate now provide for services to Australian authors.
+His literary estate was left to the Australian Society of Authors, which he was a member of.

-Biographical details
+Early life and education

-Reliable information about Mouni Sadhu's early life is hampered by the fact that the author was often reluctant to speak about his background.
-Dr. M. Hafiz Syed expressed it clearly and concisely in his Foreword to 'In Days of Great Peace' saying of Mouni Sadhu, "As an earnest seeker he pursued several methods of God realization as taught by various schools of Yoga, occultism and mysticism and finally came to his supreme Master and Guru, Bhagavan Sri Ramana Maharshi who finding him well equipped with the necessary qualifications..., granted him His Grace, eradicated his ego-sense (as reported by the author himself) and finally helped and guided him to discover his own eternal and ever-abiding Self."
+Reliable information about Mouni Sadhu's early life is sparse due to his reluctance to share details about his background.
+Different commentators have presented conflicting accounts of his early life, often based on alleged hearsay, both unsupported and unreferenced.
+In Dr. M. Hafiz Syed's foreword to In Days of Great Peace, he described Mouni Sadhu as a dedicated speaker who explored various paths of Yoga, occultism and mysticism, before becoming a disciple of Bhagavan Sri Ramana Maharshi.

-The pseudonym 'Mouni Sadhu' (Silent Monk), indicates the fact that Mouni Sadhu's books are about the practical teachings embodied therein and the purpose and message entrusted him, and on a number of occasions he indicates that he felt that it was his spiritual Master who was directing the authors pen, certainly as far as the spiritual message contained in his works.
-Also, different commentators have furnished conflicting accounts of his early life often based on alleged hearsay, both unsupported and unreferenced, whilst furnishing very little in the way of evidence.
+The pseudonym 'Mouni Sadhu' (Silent Monk) indicates that Mouni Sadhu's books are about the practical teachings embodied therein and the purpose and message entrusted him, and on a number of occasions he indicates that he felt that it was his "spiritual master" who was directing his pen and the spiritual messages found in his work.

-Be that as it may, there is a certain amount of biographical information contained within his books that can be relied upon as being authentic and factual.
-We know, for example, that Mouni Sadhu studied Hermeticism exclusively between 1926 and 1933, based to a large degree on the lectures of G.O.
+Mouni Sadhu studied Hermeticism exclusively between 1926 and 1933, based to a large degree on the lectures of G.O.
 Mebes, which were obtained 'from a Russian refugee who brought the book with him in 1919, when fleeing his country which had just fallen into Communist hands.'